Do Go On - 334 - Pan Am Flight 73

 Okay.

-But I couldn't hold a flame to you.
+But I didn't, I couldn't hold a flame to you.

 I'm about to read out a name, Dave.

-Let's talk about this over lunch with Adam later.
+Let's talk about us over lunch without him later.

 Yeah.